BasirS/mhcXmta-datathon_project/readme.md

    pip install -r requirements.txt

 3. Run Jupyter Notebooks:
-- Open Jupyter Notebooks (`.ipynb` files) in your preferred environment (Google Colab, Jupyter Lab, etc.).
+- Open Jupyter Notebooks (`.ipynb` files) in your preferred environment (Google Colab, Jupyter Lab, etc.) in sequential order.
-- Run SQL scripts using your SQL client.
+- Run SQL scripts using your SQL client and use all the provided SQL queries for detailed analysis.

 4. Open Tableau workbooks:
 Use Tableau Desktop to load `.twbx` files and explore dashboards and/or other visualizations.

+5. Explore interactive visualizations in results/maps!

 ---